 “My deck is 15 years old…The Deck was getting a color change and also gets weathered so we asked the painters advice and they recommended this because it will fill in small cracks and such and be more durable.
 Well wrong, wrong wrong.
 The painters rolled it too thins and as it is a thick product it never filled in many of the smaller cracks and in left a varied finish on the deck where you can tell the difference in thickness.
 It looks bad, and because of the way it sits I find it hard to believe that this stuff won’t just chip and peel off in a few months after a few bouts of rain and sun and then once winter comes and this stuff expands and contracts I bet I will be redoing this deck far sooner than I ever had to with the previous brand stain that was on the deck for 15+ years.
 This is the second SW product I am disappointed in, but for whatever reason the painters around here use SW.
 Next time I will pay extra to use the products I want to use.”

-If you had similar problems after using Superdeck, get in touch with us today by filling out the form on this page and tell us your story.
-You may be able to get your money back for repair work through a class action lawsuit.
+If you had similar problems after using Superdeck, you may be able to get your money back for repair work through a class action lawsuit.